Karthik-1221/The-Multimodal-Storyteller-/README.md

-# The-Multimodal-Storyteller-
-An AI storyteller where you're the co-author.et the stage for your world, then guide the story with your choices.
-Each chapter comes to life with custom AI-generated art and audio narration, powered by Gemini &amp; Stable Diffusion.

 # The Multimodal Storyteller 📖🔊🎨

 Welcome to The Multimodal Storyteller, an interactive web application that allows you to co-create unique sagas with artificial intelligence.
 Set the stage for your world, guide the narrative chapter by chapter, and watch your story come to life with AI-generated art and audio narration.